Cbsoftware/PressureNet-SDK/Documentation.md

 Settings
 --------

 The pressureNET SDK offers settings that allow you to customize its behavior.
-To receive the current settings, send a CbService.MSG_GET_SETTINGS message.
-You will receive a CbSettingsHandler object back, which you can then read and modify, before saving the Settings with MSG_SET_SETTINGS.
+To receive the current settings, send a *CbService.MSG_GET_SETTINGS* message.
+You will receive a CbSettingsHandler object back, which you can then read and modify, before saving the Settings with *CbService.MSG_SET_SETTINGS*.
 The available settings are documented here.

 **Data Collection Frequency**